ddihora1604/research-engineering-intern-assignment/README.md

 - **AI-Generated Insights**: Get AI-powered summaries and analysis of the data
 - **Data Storytelling**: View synthesized narratives that connect insights into a cohesive story
 - **Dynamic Documentation**: Context-aware section descriptions generated in real-time by LLaMA via Groq API
+- **Interactive Chatbot**: Engage with an AI-powered chatbot using Google's Gemini 2.0 Flash model to ask questions about the data

 ### Technical Capabilities
 - Processes Reddit data from JSONL format